tjntomas/HADashboard-widgets/custom_widgets/basegraph/README.md

     # which is used for the first trace.
 If more than 12 traces/entities are specified, the colors are rotated.
 ````

-### A more complex graph showing 4 CPU temperatures.
+### A more complex graph showing 4 CPU temperatures
 This is the bottom left widget in the image above.
 ````yaml
 cpu_temp_g:
     widget_type: graph